-- Verify that the installation of the entire plumbing system is compliant with the codes and standards adopted by their jurisdiction.
+- Verify that the entire plumbing system’s installation is compliant with the codes and standards adopted by their jurisdiction.

-- Inspect the installation and testing of piping systems, protection of piping systems and building components, the minimum required fixtures, approved materials, approved fixtures, flow rates, pressures, volume and temperature, and protection of the potable water supply and distribution system.
+- Inspect the installation and testing of piping systems, protect piping systems and building components, the minimum required fixtures, approved materials, approved fixtures, flow rates, pressures, volume and temperature, and protection of the potable water supply and distribution system.

 - Verify that all materials, joints, connections, and appliances are of the approved type.

 - Inspect fuel gas piping, combustion air, and required venting.

 You must have a copy of the 2015 IRC to use this program!

 Pass the ICC B1, M1, P1, and E1 Exam.
 The ICC Inspector Certification exam is an open book test.